gdat510-sjfc/course-materials/gdat_510_syllabus.md

 E-Mail: <frankgalushajr@gmail.com>
 Cell: 585-615-0733

-This course will develop the skills and strategies for efficient application of data science by improving each of the core blocks of the data science workflow: 1.
-Gaining a business understanding for the problem
+This course will develop the skills and strategies for efficient application of data science by improving each of the core blocks of the data science workflow:

+1. Gaining a business understanding for the problem
 2. Data Gathering
 3. ETL
-4. Modeling 5.
-Production</br>
+4. Modeling
+5. Production

 #### Course Management